skillenza-com/MishMash-India-2020/README.md

 # MishMash-India-2020
-This initiative is focused on creating a substantial shift in developer relations and bringing like-minded developers PAN India.
 The MishMash hackathon is India’s largest online diversity hackathon.
 The focus will be to give you, regardless of your background, gender, sexual orientation, ethnicity, age, skill sets and viewpoints, an opportunity to showcase your talent.
 The hackathon will be an inclusive and diverse space where we hope to see fresh perspectives and new ideas, especially those coming from people who hitherto may not have had the chance to be heard.

 Developers across India [MishMash India](https://skillenza.com/communities/mishmash)

-## TL;DR How to submit:
+## How to submit:
 - Read the [Rules](https://github.com/skillenza-com/MishMash-India-2020/blob/master/mishmash/rules.md).
 - Upload your code somewhere on the internet.
 This can be to a GitHub repository, a zip file on cloud storage, anywhere: as long as it is accessible by the judges.
 You will provide a link to this in the next steps.
 - Login to your GitHub account.